terceiro/autodep8/README.md

 If a known package type is NOT detected, autodep8 exits with 1 and produces not output.

+# COMBINING AUTO-GENERATED TESTS WITH MANUALLY SPECIFIED ONES

+If `debian/tests/control.autodep8` exists, autodep8 will prepend the contents of that file to its own output.
+In that case, autodep8 will exit with a status of 0 even if no known package type is detected.

 # COPYRIGHT

 Copyright (c) 2014 by the contributing authors.
 See `git log` for details.